30-Second Privacy Fixes: Simple Ways to Protect Your Data

 On an Android phone: Go to Settings > Location > App location permissions.
 You can toggle location off altogether, or choose when, if ever, individual apps can access location.
 (The instructions may vary depending on which kind of Android device you have, but the steps are usually similar.)

 Apps can collect a lot more sensitive information than you might realize, and many of them share and exchange that data with other companies, such as Facebook and Google, for targeted advertising and other business purposes.
 However, you can use your phone’s privacy settings to help put a stop to it.

 Let’s start with Apple users.
-In the latest version of the iPhone operating system, iOS 14.5, you have the option to tell apps not to track you.
+Starting with iPhone operating system version iOS 14.5, you have the option to tell apps not to track you.